MinecraftWars/Gringotts/doc/configuration.md

 * `name` Name of the currency to be used in messages to players.
 Please enter both a singular and plural version.
 * `fractional` Whether to allow fractional values. `true` or `false`
 * `digits` Decimal digits used in representation and calculation of the currency.
 Set this to 0 to use only whole number values.
-* `denominations` A list of key-value mappings, defining the [material](http://kiwike.se/wiki/index.php/Item_Names) of the item type to use as currency, and the value of the item.
+* `denominations` A list of key-value mappings, defining the material and name of the item type to use as currency, and the value of the item.